 HEDIS Measures: For each of the vendor's Medicaid contracts, the vendor should provide the vendor's results for the following HEDIS measures for the years 2018, 2019, and 2020 on a statewide basis.
 If the results for a particular HEDIS measure or year are not available, the vendor should provide the results that are available.
 If the vendor does not have the results for a Medicaid product line in a state where the vendor has held a Medicaid contract, the vendor should provide the results for every measure or year, the vendor should provide the results that are available.
-If the vendor should provide the results that are available.
-If the vendor which product line the results apply to).
+If the vendor's Medicare (preferred) or commercial product line in that state (and indicate which product line the results apply to).
 If the vendor does not have results for every measure or year, the vendor should provide the results that are available.
 If the vendor has measures for a Medicare or commercial product line in a particular state, but does not have such information for the vendor's Medicaid contract, the vendor should provide that information.
 The vendor should explain any missing information (measure, year, or Medicaid contract).